- Simultaneous Connections: 5+

 TorGuard has improved on customer service.
 I remember having trouble reaching them back in 2014.
 This time around, I was able to get email responses within 4-6 hours, and the live chat was always available.
 Support agents are friendly, and do their best to help you get setup or answer any questions you may have.
 Although a big jump from when I last had to deal with them, I did not run into any serious snags that would require support.
 Their online forum has also been kept active and contains hundreds of previously posted topics that might answer existing questions.
 Or you can always start a new thread for advanced setups or issues that might require expert help.

 I’m glad to see their split VPN plans gone for good.
 You shouldn’t need a special service for torrents, and now everything is combined.
 Business plans are competitive and provide a 24/7 dedicated support agent so you never have to deal with more than one or two people.
 I also like the fact that a free Viscosity OpenVPN license is included.

 More importantly, the right security features are put in place.
 With Stealth VPN DPI bypass protection, full DNS and IP leak protection, as well as malware and spam blocks, TorGuard offers a well rounded service.
 Price is competitive when pre-paid for half of full year terms.
 Each plan allows up to 5 devices to connect at once, but additional users can be added at the cost of $1.

 - Deep Packet Inspection bypass.

-- Good price on semi-annual or annual plans.
+- Good price on semi-annual, annual, and bundled Proxy plans.